Chiaracat/hello-world/readme.txt

 Hello, my name is Chiara Sophia Merrill.
-I have brown hair that comes down to my shoulders.
+I have brown hair that comes down to my shoulders and hazel eyes.
 I am twelve years old.
 I was born on the 29th of November 2003.
 I am writing this file on the command line in emacs.
 The computer I am using is my programming computer.
 It has some programming stickers on the front that I stuck on it.

 Me: Kingdom: Animalia
     Phylum: Chordata